seananderson/csasdown/docker/README.md

 # Docker compilation for csasdown

-Open an Ubuntu session (WSL2) and navigate to the docker directories where the `Dockerfile` resides.
+Open a command line and navigate to the docker directories where the `Dockerfile` resides.

 1. Compile a `cgrandin/admb` image and push to `cgrandin/admb`.
 The necessary files are located at [https://github.com/pbs-assess/gfiscam/tree/wsl2/docker]